-Last year, the CDC released the latest statistics on the prevalence of autism, reporting that the number of 8-year olds diagnosed is now 1 in 54, up from 1 in 59 just 2 years ago.
+The latest statistics released by the CDC on the prevalence of Autism report that the number of 8-year olds in the U.S. diagnosed is now 1 in 44 (2.3%), up from 1 in 54 reported in 2020.
 While the consistent increase in prevalence is not fully understood, the additional service needs of individuals on the spectrum is clear.

 Autism knows no racial, ethnic, social boundaries, family income, lifestyle, or educational levels and can affect any family, and any child.